seung-lab/cloud-files/README.md

 >> b'hello' # represents byte range 0-4 inclusive of filename

 binaries = cf[:100] # download the first 100 files

+# Get the TransmissionMonitor object that records
+# the flight time of each file.
+binaries, tm = cf.get(..., return_recording=True)
 ```

 `get` supports several different styles of input.
 The simplest takes a scalar filename and returns the contents of that file.
 However, you can also specify lists of filenames, a byte range request, and lists of byte range requests.
 You can provide a generator or iterator as input as well.
 Order is not guaranteed.